PAyush15/gripping-challenge-neura/README.md

 ## 8. Use of AI Tools During Development

-AI tools were utilized for the following tasks:
+AI tools were used for the following tasks:
 * Clarifying specific **PyBullet API** function signatures.
 * Suggesting a **modular directory structure** (`src/` organization).
 * Assisting with the implementation of **CLI arguments** (`argparse`) for demo selection.
+* Creating documentation
-* *Note: All logic regarding the state machine, failure detection, and recovery adaptation was manually developed.*
+All logic regarding the state machine, failure detection, and recovery adaptation was manually developed.*